soniaisiganporia/awesome-cassandra/README.md

 - [phpcassa](https://github.com/thobbs/phpcassa): PHP client library for Apache Cassandra
 - [Web: Cassandra Calculatpr](https://www.ecyrd.com/cassandracalculator/): A simple calculator to see how size / replication factor affect the system's consistency.
 - [Docker-Cassandra](https://github.com/nicolasff/docker-cassandra): A set of scripts and config files to run a Cassandra cluster from Docker.
-- [Cassandra-Tools](https://github.com/CrowdStrike/cassandra-tools): Python Fabric scripts to help automate the launching and managing of cluster testing on AWS.
-- [Cassandra Opstools](https://github.com/spotify/cassandra-opstools): Generic scripts to review and monitor cassandra, from Spotify.
-- [CCM: Cassandra Cluster Manager)](https://github.com/pcmanus/ccm): A script/library to create, launch and remove an Apache Cassandra cluster on localhost.
-- [Cassandra Nagios](https://github.com/causes/cassandra-nagios): Perl Based scripts to get metrics for monitoring using Jolokia.

 ### With Spark
 - [DataStax Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector): This library lets you expose Cassandra tables as Spark RDDs, write Spark RDDs to Cassandra tables, and execute arbitrary CQL queries in your Spark applications.